gideon-del/todo-cli/ReadMe.md

 # Todo Cli Application

-This is a cli application written in go for managing todo's
+This is a cli application written in go for managing todo's.
+[Project](https://roadmap.sh/projects/task-tracker)

 ## Tech Stack